4dcu-be/4dcu.be/_posts/2021/2021-04-28-MQTT-Ikea-Tradfri.md

 ## Pair Zigbee devices

-**Unlike** what is mentioned on other websites, Zigbee devices **do not** manage the route to the central antenna through repeaters themselves (or at least not through the Tradfri ones).
-I wasted a fair amount of time on this before realizing that the repeater simply remained unused.
-Therefore, it is imperative that you pair the devices to the repeater correctly.
-Fortunately, using the Zigbee2MQTT interface this is relatively straightforward to do.
+While it seems Zigbee devices can find the best route to the main controller it might take some time for them to find this path.
+The sensors initially didn't connect through te repeater, and lost the connection when moved to the final location.
+Fortunately, using the Zigbee2MQTT interface it is relatively straightforward to connect devices to a specific receiver.
 First, goto **Zigbee2mqtt** (in the sidebar) and click  **Permit join (All)**, this will give you a four-minute window to pair devices.
 I paired an [Aqara Cube] (open the battery lid, hold the button for 5 seconds until the blue LED blinks, make sure to move/shake the cube while waiting for it to pair, otherwise it will go into sleep mode which will cause the